gogins/csound-cxx-opcodes/README.md

 input and output parameters, and any output values computed by the ClangInvokable are returned in the outputs argument.

-The user must of course ensure that the ClangInvokable has the right numbers, types, and rates for these parameters and return values.
-Because of the variable numbers and types of arguments, type checking is virtually impossible.
+Because of the variable numbers and types of arguments, type checking is virtually impossible.The user must of course ensure that the ClangInvokable has the right numbers, types, and rates for these parameters and return values.

 ## Performance